Deland78/Pacha-Story/Scene Drafts/1992_W02_Tiwanaku_Meteor_Shower.md

 "No. But I felt you leave for a moment.
 Where did you go?"

-"I was here," he said, protectively wraping his arm around her.
+"I was here," he said, wrapping his arm around her.
 "There's another textile to find with the staff of God on it."

-The meteor shower slowing, winding down their celestial song and dance.

 Above them, the stars still whispered.
 Below them, the earth held seeds of a thousand harvests, a thousand burials, a thousand moments when the three Pacha touched and time folded over itself like the weft crossing the warp.

 ---
+**Word Count: 665 words** *(edited from 1,139)*